Public events

 April 2 - August 28, 2022

-Amsab-ISG - Ghent On January 3, 1972, woodcarver and printmaker Frans Masereel passed away.
-To mark the 50th anniversary of his death, Amsab-ISG and the MSK are delving into their collections for a warm tribute to Masereel and the friendships he fostered during his rich career.
+On January 3, 1972, the woodcarver and graphic artist Frans Masereel passed away.
+To mark the 50th anniversary of his death, Amsab-ISG and the MSK are conducting a in their collections for a warm tribute to Masereel and the friendships during his eventful career.

 Expo 50 years of Oxfam World Shops